 ‘I want you to think back to the very last presentation you attended and tell me the one thing you remember from it’.

-It’s rare that an audience will attend any form of presentation where they don’t know who is speaking and the company they work for so you don’t really need to remind them.
-The fact is they probably don’t care anyway; at least not until they know what it is you have to say that will help them in some way.
+It’s rare that an audience will attend any form of presentation where they don’t know who is speaking and the company they work for.

 We can all take a lesson from the great orator Winston Churchill:

 “We shall fight them on the beaches, we shall fight them on the landing grounds, we shall fight them in the fields and streets; we shall never surrender.”

 Too much repetition is of course simply irritating.

 Intentional repetition must be conscious, meaningful and provide emphasis.

 People will always remember something you say which has a personal meaning to them.

 Make sure that everything you share with your audience is personal and relevant to them